Output and Diagnostics

 pub fn assert(test: boolean, message: text, file: text, line: integer)

 Panics with message if test is false.
 Use to verify invariants during development.
 In production mode (--production), logs an error instead of aborting.
 The file and line are injected by the compiler; do not pass them manually.
-Plan-06 phase 5a: #impure(host_io) — assertion failures write to log/stderr (host bridges serialise), so par workers may call assert.
+Safe to call from `par` workers: failures write to the log/stderr sink, which the host serialises across threads.

 pub fn panic(message: text, file: text, line: integer)